bonnetn/adh6/README.md

 ## Code coverage report generation:
-> pytest --cov=controller --cov-report html
+> pytest --cov=adh --cov-report html

 ## On committing...
 Your commit must pass all the tests